-This easy step-by-step photo tutorial will having you making and canning your own applesauce in no time!
+This easy step-by-step photo tutorial will teach you how to can applesauce in no time!
 Who knew it could be so easy?
 And homemade applesauce is the best!

-Want to make your own homemade applesauce to can or freeze?
-I’ll be happy to walk you through the process of doing both.
+Want to learn how to can applesauce or freeze applesauce yourself?
+Let me walk you through the process of doing both.

 THE SUPPLIES YOU’LL NEED:

-* Apples –– 3 lbs. (approx. 6 to 8 apples) of apples will give you approximately 1 qt. of applesauce
+- Apples (3 lbs., approx. 6 to 8 apples, of apples will give you around 1 qt. of applesauce)

-* Dishpan or bowls to put the tomatoes in
+- Dishpan or bowls to put the apples in

-* Freezer safe containers- we love these BPA free freezer boxes (if you plan to freeze your applesauce)
+– we love these BPA free freezer boxes, perfect if you plan to freeze your applesauce

-* Small pan to boil jar lids in
+- Small kettle to boil jar lids in

 (If you are new to canning and need to buy both the jar lifter and a funnel, it’s cheaper to get this Ball Canning Utensil Set.)